mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week2/README.md

 But if you see a research paper whose results you would like to build on top of, one thing you should consider doing, one thing I do quite often it's just look online for an open-source implementation.
 Because if you can get the author's implementation, you can usually get going much faster than if you would try to reimplement it from scratch.

+Example :  https://github.com/KaimingHe/deep-residual-networks (with Caffe framework)

+One of the advantages of doing so also is that sometimes these networks take a long time to train, and someone else might have used multiple GPUs and a very large dataset to pretrain some of these networks.
+And that allows you to do transfer learning using these networks

 ## Transfer Learning

+The computer vision research community has been pretty good at posting lots of data sets on the Internet :
+ - Image Net,
+ - MS COCO,
+ - Pascal types of data sets,
+these are the names of different data sets that people have post online and a lot of computer researchers have trained their algorithms on.

+Sometimes these training takes several weeks and might take many GPUs.
+The fact that someone else has done this and gone through the painful high-performance search process, means that you can often download open-source ways that took someone else many weeks or months to figure out and use that as a very good initialization for your own neural network.

+Let's say your cats are called Tiger and Misty.
+You have a classification problem with three clauses.
+You probably don't have a lot of pictures of Tigger or Misty so your training set will be small.

+I recommend you go online and download some open-source implementation of a neural network and download not just the code but also the weights.

+1. Small anount of data - Freeza all layers (``trainanbleParameter = 0`` or ``freeze = 1``) except softmax unit that you replace and train to outputs Tigger or Misty or neither.
+2. Medium amount of data - Freeze fewer layers
+3. Lot of datas : keep weights as initial values for parameters and train all the mode
 > <img src="./images/w02-12-Transfer_Learning/img_2023-04-04_21-40-15.png">

 ## Data Augmentation